Living in France Compared to the USA: Bonjour or Hello?

 Competitive Job Sector

 Not interested in starting your own business?
 So, you’re looking at a job.
-Unfortunately, the US is no longer from the job powerhouse it once was.
+Unfortunately, the US is no longer the job powerhouse it once was.
+There definitely aren’t as many jobs out there as there used to be, although if you know how to tweak your cv, you’re bound to get something fairly quickly.
+Not so in France.

 No Time to Pause